Fresh unpasteurised milk quickly separates and the fat rises to the top. This fat layer is then skimmed off and is known as cream.

 Whipping cream has around a 36% fat content, which allows air to be trapped when whipped, roughly doubling the volume.
 Once whipped, it can be used to top desserts or fill cakes and pastries.

-Double cream is the thickest with around a 48% fat content.
+Double cream is the thickest with around 48% fat content.
 It makes an ideal pouring cream, such as when serving with fruit, or it can be whipped and piped for decorating desserts.
 It can also be used to add richness and creaminess to savoury dishes.
-Extra thick double cream is made by heating then rapidly cooling double cream - this creates a thicker cream.
+Extra thick double cream is made by heating then rapidly cooling double cream.

 Soured cream has been treated with lactic acid, which gives it a tangy taste.
-It has a thick texture but only around an 18% fat content.
-Use it for making cheesecakes, dips, topping nachos, and in soups and sauces - but it cannot be boiled or it will spilt.
+It has a thick texture but only around 18% fat content.
+Use it for making cheesecakes, dips, topping nachos, and in soups and sauces, but it cannot be boiled or it will spilt.